 The Beer Bottles that come with the Coopers Beer Kit are your standard plastic beer bottles you see with most kits.
 They hold 740ML of beer which makes for a good pour.

 A quick note on the bottle caps.
 Some people say you need to replace the caps after each use, that is not hard or expensive to do; however I have not found this to be a requirement.
 I have found that as long as I screw the caps down tight they will make a seal and I can use them for many batches.

-As far as beer that is made using these cans of pre-hopped liquid malt extract; coopers makes some of the best kits on the market.
-They have been doing this for a long time and know what they are doing.
+A review of any DIY beer kit would not be complete without a review of the actual beer that the kits makes.
+This kit comes with what are referred to as refills.
+They are basically cans of pre-hopped liquid malt extract; coopers makes some of the best beer refills on the market.
+They have been doing this for a long time and as you will be able to tell by the taste they know what they are doing.